Skip to content

 5. If you have entered the correct password, NERSC will send an email.
 The email contains a single-use OTP.

-6. Use it to login to Iris.
+6. Use it to log in to Iris.
 Create and install a new MFA token.
 If your previous MFA tokens are lost forever, make sure to delete them all.

 Using MFA with SSH